pulsarchief/Etch-a-Sketch/README.md

 # Etch-a-Sketch
 2nd last project for odin project foundation course

-not sure how i would tackle this projcet , tons of flexbox might help.
+not sure how i would tackle this project , tons of flexbox might help.